siyia2/iso-commander/README.md

 - Enhanced with an 8MB read/write buffer for superior conversion performance

 Make dependencies:
-- Archlinux: readline, util-linux.
+- Archlinux: `readline util-linux`.
-- Debian: libreadline-dev, libmount-dev.
+- Debian: `libreadline-dev libmount-dev`.

 Ways to Install:
 1) Download the binary executable from latest release.